eonx-com/easy-monorepo/packages/EasyBugsnag/docs/configurators.md

 }
 ```

-Register your client configurator as a service and tag it using the `\EonX\EasyBugsnag\Bundle\Enum\ConfigTag::ClientConfigurator` provided for this purpose.
+Register your client configurator as a service and tag it using `\EonX\EasyBugsnag\Bundle\Enum\ConfigTag::ClientConfigurator` provided for this purpose.
 This should be done in a service provider.
 For example:

 ```php